xychua/metabarcode-gap/data-processing/README.md

 Three example scripts are provided that generates the three types of figures described in the manuscript.
 These scripts are designed to be run within `R` (or RStudio).

+> Figures found in the manuscript can be found in the 'manuscript-figures' folder.

 ## example-01__MG-scatterplot.R